oelizondo/Learn-Web-Development/README.md

 * [The rails 4 way](http://www.amazon.com/Rails-Way-Addison-Wesley-Professional-Ruby/dp/0321944275/ref=sr_1_1?ie=UTF8&qid=1441080635&sr=8-1&keywords=the+rails+4+way)
 * [Object Oriented Programming](http://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330/ref=sr_1_1?ie=UTF8&qid=1441081084&sr=8-1&keywords=object+oriented+ruby)

-###Websites
+### Websites

 * [TeamTreehouse](https://teamtreehouse.com)
 * [CodeSchool](https://www.codeschool.com/)
 * [Codewars](http://www.codewars.com/)

-###Personal experience and Freelancing
+### Personal experience and Freelancing

 While learning all of these technologies, I was up for hire.
 I had different clients, some excellent, some terrible that bailed on me.
 Regardless of that, I appreciate the practice and the learning I acquired from them.

 Another freelancer advised that you should establish a first base price for your first project, and then add 10% as you go, and never go for less than that.

-Your work should be human, and not just 'a website factory', try to be pasionate and be in concact with your clients, they'll appreciate it, and recommend you and even come again.
+Your work should be human, and not just 'a website factory', try to be passionate and be in contact with your clients, they'll appreciate it, and recommend you and even come again.
 At the end of each project ask for feedback to get better and improve your skills.

-###Conclusion
+### Conclusion

-I've been doing Rails since May.
-So that'd be about 4 Months.
-And Web development in general since October (2014).
+I've been doing web development since October (2014).
 I have done many apps, learned many things, and I still learn new things everyday.
 To everybody that asks me, "How can I become a developer ASAP?".
 Please consider re-reading this guide, it really has all the steps to even get a good-paying job in the tech industry.
-If you can manage to master these things, I garantee you this.
+If you can manage to master these things, I guarantee you this.

 To be a developer is not only a discipline, but a passion that takes dedication and sacrifice.
 It is to think like an engineer, to come up with the best solution an how you can make a client competent, and satisfy him with your awesome skills.
 Many times have I said no to a party (or something of the sort) to stay at home with some friends (or even alone) to keep learning.
 I encourage you to never stop hacking and make amazing stuff not only at hackathons or at school, but also at home, with your friends or even a startup.

 You can do this.

 -Oscar Elizondo H.

-###Coming soon

-* How I learned testing with Rails and Ruby.
-* Learning Elixir.